Wolverine971/9takes/src/blog/people/creators/Joe-Rogan.md

 > **Disclaimer** This analysis of Joe Rogan's Enneagram type is purely speculative, based on publicly available information, and may not reflect the actual personality type of Joe Rogan.

-<p class="firstLetter">You've heard his voice, experienced his charisma, and possibly, formed an opinion about him.
-Joe Rogan, the host of one of the most popular podcasts in the world, is an influential figure who's hard to ignore.
-Today, we embark on an exploratory journey, proposing Rogan as a classic example of Enneagram Type 8 - The Challenger.</p>

 <details>
 <summary class="accordion">TL;DR: Why Joe Rogan is an Enneagram type 8 </summary>